Links on SoundGuys may earn us a commission. Learn more.

-While USB mics are often cheap and easy to use, XLR microphones tend to emit less internal noise and feature replaceable parts.
-They’re used in almost all professional settings, and are great for making high quality recordings as well as amplifying sounds in live performances.
+While USB mics are generally cheap and easy to use, XLR microphones are the standard for use in professional environments.
+They are great for making high-quality recordings as well as amplifying sounds in live performances.
 The XLR is a far more rugged connector than USB, and sends an analog signal over a balanced cable to the preamplifier.
-If you’ve accumulated some studio headphones and studio monitors, and have written some songs to record, you just might be ready to buy your first microphone for your home studio.
-There are countless styles of XLR microphones out there, so we’ve compiled this list of the top five to help you narrow down your decision.
+If you’ve accumulated some studio headphones or studio monitors, and have written some songs to record, you just might be ready to buy your first microphone for your home studio.
+There are countless styles microphones out there with an XLR output, so we’ve compiled this list of the top five to help you narrow down your decision.

 This dynamic microphone is a live performance industry standard.
 Intended to be either hand held or stand mounted, it’s a great functioning vocal mic for both singers and podcasters.
-The frequency response is designed to highlight vocals and combat the proximity effect by de-emphasizing low notes.
-Therefore, this XLR mic is not ideal for recording instruments such as a bass guitar.
-Being dynamic in nature, the SM58 does not require phantom power, and its bulbous grille acts as a built-in pop filter.
-It has a unidirectional cardioid pickup pattern, making it best for recording what’s placed directly in front of it.
+The frequency response is designed to highlight vocals by de-emphasizing low notes and highs.
+Therefore, this XLR mic is not ideal for recording instruments such as bass guitar or as a drum overhead.
+Being a dynamic mic, the SM58 does not require phantom power, and its bulbous grille acts as a built-in pop filter.
+It has a cardioid pickup pattern, making it best for recording what’s placed directly in front of it.

-The SM58 is affordable and durable, making it highly convenient for traveling to live shows.
+The SM58 is affordable and durable, making it highly convenient for live shows.
 The microphone contains an internal shock mount, so live singers can take the mic off its stand to do air kicks during their performances, without distorting the sound.